Anchor-based Bilingual Word Embeddings for Low-Resource Languages: Method

-In addition to the German experiments we test our system on a truly low-resource language as well by translating Hiligaynon words to English.
-Hiligaynon is a language of the Malayo-Polynesian group, primarily spoken in the central and southern part of the Philippines with roughly 7 million first-language speakers \cite{ETNH}.
-As a language Hiligaynon is not well researched, offering also very little in terms of digitized resources.
-A corpus of texts in Hiligaynon containing roughly 350K tokens that was previously used in \cite{Michel2020} as well as a corresponding dictionary containing 1100 translated terms between English and Hiligaynon and an additional test set of 200 terms was used in experiments with the proposed method.
+In addition to the German experiments we test our system on two lower resource languages: Macedonian and Hiligaynon.
+For Macedonian we use data in the form of a Wikipedia dump, as well as the MUSE dictionary for the language pair Macedonian-English for our test setup.\footnote{https://dumps.wikimedia.org/mkwiki/ (downloaded on 01/31/21)} For Hiligaynon we use a corpus containing roughly 350K tokens as well as a corresponding dictionary containing 1100 translated terms between English and Hiligaynon and an additional test set of 200 terms released by \citet{Michel2020}.

-After training, BLI is done by taking the top 5 closest vectors measured by cosine distance from the representation of a word in one language to the closest corresponding vectors in its position in the original MWE.
-If a word from the test set is not included in the BWE (OOV word) no translation is looked up, since the problem formulation is not well defined for such a case.

-Evaluation is then done by comparing the retrieved vectors with the suggested translations in the test set.
-Since the test set provides multiple possible translations for some words, it suffices if any of these words appears in the retrieved words.
-An overall average of correct translations is computed for each model instance.
-This average only includes the actual translated terms, terms that are OOV are not included in the average, similarly to \cite{Conneau2018}.
+After training, bilingual lexicon induction (BLI) is done by taking the top $n$ closest vectors measured by cross-domain similarity local scaling (CSLS) distance.
+For better comparability we use the evaluation method provided by MUSE \citep{Conneau2018} for both the comparison baseline as well as our system.
+For Hiligaynon we use cosine to compare directly with \cite{Michel2020}.